mika-s/mika-s.github.io/_posts/2019-07-23-creating-a-wireshark-usb-dissector-in-lua-1.markdown

   ![Back+left click bytes]({{ "/assets/creating-wireshark-usb-dissectors-1/back-left-click-bytes.png" | absolute_url }})

-So it easy to see what's going on here: a button is represented as one bit.
+So it's easy to see what's going on here: a button is represented as one bit.
 The first byte therefore contains the state of 8 buttons.

 When I scroll the mouse, without doing anything else, I see: